mattvenn/turtleprize/lesson-2.md

 Ask how a computer remembers data.
 Ask for an example of when this is necessary - for instance counting the number of loops have already been run.

 Ask how we repeat computer code.
 Ask why looping is important in coding.
-What python keyword do we use for creating a loop?
+What Python keyword do we use for creating a loop?
 The `while` keyword.

 # Homework